Early Symptoms (first few weeks of infection):

 • Chronic sore throat (pharyngitis) that never fully heals (but many don’t get this).

 • Constantly congested nose/sinuses/post-nasal drip with unusually thick mucus.

 • Generalized anxiety disorder with very severe anxiety states (even bordering on psychosis).

 • Loss of desires and sense of pleasure (anhedonia); loss of libido.

 • Social withdrawal – escaping social activities more and more.

 • Memory problems both short-term and long-term recall.

 • Unusual sleepiness and a tendency to fall asleep more.

-• Chronic fatigue – notable loss of energy.
+• Chronic fatigue – a notable loss of energy.

-• Stomach aches and pains with stomach / bowel rumbling.
+• Stomach aches and pains with stomach and bowel rumbling, and excessive gas.

 • Pins and needles (paresthesias), especially in the legs.